 4. Send in documents to support your appeal

-Once you send your Notice of Appeal to the General Division of the , you usually have up to one year from the date they receive the notice to send the documents that support your appeal.
+Once you send your Notice of Appeal to the General Division of the , you usually have up to 20 months from the date they receive the notice to send the documents that support your appeal.
 This deadline will be included in the letter they send you confirming your appeal.

 The Tribunal sends you a letter when it gets your Notice of Appeal.
 The deadline for you and the CPP to send documents to the Tribunal is on that letter.

 Supporting documents include things like:

 - other evaluations, for example, a functional abilities evaluation of your ability to do various tasks, done by either a physiotherapist, occupational therapist, or doctor

 - information from Ontario's Workplace Safety and Insurance Board or workers' compensation boards from other provinces

 - proof that you tried to work or tried to find work

 Send all of the documents you have that will support your appeal.
 Make sure to send copies to the Tribunal and keep the originals.
 All documents that you send to the Tribunal must be in English or French, or be translated into English or French.
 You will have to pay for any translation costs.